 Weight-Related Self-Management in Children with Special Health Care Needs

-This study will examine measurement of energy expenditure in 36 children who are diagnosed with spina bifida (both ambulatory and a group who use wheelchairs for mobility) or Down syndrome (ages 4-18) or a group of children without a chronic illness.
-The project draws on College of Nursing strengths in pediatrics and family research.
-The information gained from this study will fill a gap in the science of measurement of energy expenditure for the special needs population.
+This study examined measurement of energy expenditure in 36 children who were diagnosed with spina bifida (both ambulatory and a group who use wheelchairs for mobility) or Down syndrome (ages 4-18) or a group of children without a chronic illness.
+The project drew on College of Nursing strengths in pediatrics and family research.
+The information gained from this study fills a gap in the science of measurement of energy expenditure for the special needs population.

 Promoting Self-Management in Low-income African Americans with Hypertension

-This study is focused on key factors in self-management in a population that is hard to reach and with limited health care resources.
-The project draws on the CON’s strength in community engagement through the longstanding and well-respected Community Nursing Centers and the relationship of those centers to other community organizations that serve those in need.
-This pilot will fill a gap in defining the specific nature, dose, and potential impact of interventions on the self-management behaviors of this population.
+This study was focused on key factors in self-management in a population that is hard to reach and with limited health care resources.
+The project drew on the CON’s strength in community engagement through the longstanding and well-respected Community Nursing Centers and the relationship of those centers to other community organizations that serve those in need.
+This fills a gap in defining the specific nature, dose, and potential impact of interventions on the self-management behaviors of this population.